shivasiddharth/GassistPi/README.md

 cd /home/${USER}/
 ```

-3.2 Make the installers Executable
+3.2 Make the installer Executable
 ```
-sudo chmod +x ./GassistPi/scripts/gassist-installer-pi3.sh sudo chmod +x ./GassistPi/scripts/gassist-installer-pi-zero.sh
+sudo chmod +x ./GassistPi/scripts/gassist-installer.sh
 ```

-3.3 Execute the installers **Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.
-When Prompted, enter your Google Cloud console Project-Id, A name for your Assistant and the Full Name of your credentials file, including the json extension.**
+3.3 Execute the installer. **When Prompted, enter your Google Cloud console Project-Id, A name for your Assistant and the Full Name of your credentials file, including the json extension.**
 ```
-sudo  ./GassistPi/scripts/gassist-installer-pi3.sh
-sudo  ./GassistPi/scripts/gassist-installer-pi-zero.sh
+sudo  ./GassistPi/scripts/gassist-installer.sh
 ```

 4. Copy the google assistant authentication link from terminal and authorize using your google account